vippsas/vipps-developers/faqs/vipps-landing-page-faq.md

 ## Can I show the landing page in an iframe?

 No. Never show the Vipps landing page inside an iframe.
+Vipps users should never see the Vipps landing page on a device where Vipps is installed.

-That will make it impossible for the user to reliably be redirected back to the merchant's website, and result in a lower success rate.
-In general: Any "optimization" of the payment flow may break the Vipps payment flow - if not today, then later.
+Displaying the Vipps landing page inside an iframe makes it impossible for the user to reliably be redirected back to the merchant's website, and result in a lower success rate.

+When the phone's operating system is instructed to open the `fallBack` URL (the result page for the payment) and the Vipps app is installed, the `https://vipps.no?token... [truncated]` URL is recognized by the phone's operating system as "owned" by Vipps.
+Then, instead of opening a browser, the Vipps app is automatically opened.
+This is called an *app-switch*.

+However, if the Vipps landing page is displayed inside an iframe, the logic above does not work.
+This results in the user gets a bad user experience, and the success rate for completing the payment drops.

+Also: The `fallBack` URL is opened in the default browser, since it's opened by the phone's operating system.
+It cannot be opened inside an embedded browser, or in an iframe.
+Any session cookies or similar will be gone, so it is crucial that the `fallBack` URL is able to correctly show the correct state for the payment.

+**Important:** In general: Any *optimization* of the normal payment flow may break the Vipps payment flow - if not today, then later.
+The default behaviour and our recommendations are based on years of experience and data, and we continuously monitor and improve it.

 See:
 [Skip landing page](../common-topics/vipps-landing-page.md#skip-landing-page).